HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

 		    git clone https://github.com/HealthRex/CDSS.git

-  - How to upload and download files to your compute instance (i.e., SCP) ????Teaching point here is, how do you get files uploaded and downloaded from the compute instance.
-      Use both the web GUI And the command-line options as examples???
+  - How to upload and download files to your compute instance (i.e., SCP) Use both the web GUI And the command-line options as examples???

   	- Using SSH/Web Browser client